vsrinivas/fuchsia/bin/gdbserver/README.md

 ### On the target machine running Fuchsia

 First, make sure that the TCP stack is running and has acquired an IP address.
-Magenta should print its ipv4 address when it boots.
+Zircon should print its ipv4 address when it boots.
 GDB doesn't currently support ipv6.

 **N.B.** The following step is only necessary if qemu is started with netsvc